How ConsumerAffairs uses cookies

 4. Find a charity that’s aligned with your values

-Consider donating your items to charities that support causes that are important to you.
-Not only will donating help further causes you care about and fund organizations’ missions, but it can feel good to help better the lives in your community.
+Consider donating your items to charities supporting causes important to you, whether that’s veteran support, housing security, disability rights or foster youth advocacy.
+Not only will donating help advance causes you care about and fund organizations’ missions, but it can also feel good to improve the lives of those in your community.

 Alternatives to donating furniture

-• Sell items: List items on online marketplaces at reasonable prices based on the items’ condition and demand.
+• Sell items online: List your furniture on online marketplaces like Facebook Marketplace, OfferUp or Craigslist at reasonable prices based on the items’ condition and demand.

-• Consign items: Furniture consignment stores will sell your items for a percentage of the sale price.
-They typically require items to be in good condition.
+• Consign your pieces: Furniture consignment stores will sell your pieces for a portion of the sale price.
+They typically require items to be in very good condition.
 Before choosing this option, review store policies on pricing, time frames and unsold item handling.

 • Upcycle: Refinish, repaint or repurpose old furniture into new functional pieces through do-it-yourself (DIY) projects.
-You can then keep, sell or donate the items.
+You can transform an old item into a functional, modern piece that you can keep, sell or donate later.

-• Dispose or recycle: For severely worn items, look into bulk item pickup services or hiring a junk hauling company.
+• Recycle or professionally dispose: For heavily worn, broken or stained furniture, look into bulk item pickup services or hiring a professional junk hauling company.
 Some charities will also recycle or repurpose your items.

 Simplify your search